vpavlin/env-stacks-demo/README.md

 ### Setting Up Rebuilds Based on Fedora Image

+Docker Hub is able to create hooks between repositories.
+We can use this to automatically rebuild our images based on new official Fedora base image release.
+To set this up is very easy.
+Just enter "Build Settings" section and provide the name of the repository you want to depend on.

 ![How to set up rebuilds 1](https://raw.githubusercontent.com/vpavlin/env-stacks-demo/master/presentation/fedora-rebuild1.png)

 ![How to set up rebuilds 2](https://raw.githubusercontent.com/vpavlin/env-stacks-demo/master/presentation/fedora-rebuild2.png)